DataDog/go-profiler-notes/stack-traces.md

 ### Real Example

-Looking at pretty pictures can be good way to get a high level understanding of the stack, but it has its limits.
+Looking at pretty pictures can be a good way to get a high level understanding of the stack, but it has its limits.
 Sometimes you need to look at the raw bits & bytes in order to get a full understanding.
 If you're not interested in that, feel free to skip ahead to the next section.

 To take a look at the stack, we'll use [delve](https://github.com/go-delve/delve) which is a wonderful debugger for Go.
-In order to inspect the stack I wrote a script called [stackannotate.star](./delve/stackannotate.star) that can used to print the annotated stack for a simple [example program](examples/stackannotate/main.go) as can be seen below:
+In order to inspect the stack, I wrote a script called [stackannotate.star](./delve/stackannotate.star) that can used to print the annotated stack for a simple [example program](examples/stackannotate/main.go):

 ```
 $ dlv debug ./examples/stackannotate/main.go